nodesource/nsolid/BUILDING.md

   contain the include and shared library files.

-* For dependencies with JavaScript code (including WASM), the second set of options allow the Node.js binary to be built so that it loads the JavaScript for dependencies at runtime instead of being built into the Node.js binary itself.
+* For dependencies with JavaScript code (including WASM), the second set of options allow the N|Solid binary to be built so that it loads the JavaScript for dependencies at runtime instead of being built into the N|Solid binary itself.
 These options are in the `Shared builtins` section of the `configure` help
   (run `./configure --help` to get the complete list).
 They provide the ability to set the path to an external JavaScript file